chandrika1993/FriendManagementSystem/README.md

 			{ 	"success": true }

 	•	Defined Errors :
-				401 : Unauthorized Access - The two emails in the JSON are same.
+				401 : Unauthorized Access - The two Email's in the JSON are same.
 				404 : One of the Email Id not Found.
 				504 : Occurs when Database Error occurs.

-	6. Post an update which returns a list of emails that will receive the update.
+	6. Post an update which returns a list of Email's that will receive the update.

 	•	Path : /getEmailsWithSubscription